awaisabir/MAGS-OS/README.md

 Now that you have the code running, here is a whole raft of ideas to try, starting some single-line code changes to more elaborate projects:

-* Modify main.c to display a custom startup message to welcome the user.
+* Modify main.c to display a custom startup message to welcome the user. #(Done by MAGS-OS)

-* Tweak console.c to display things in a color of your choosing.
+* Tweak console.c to display things in a color of your choosing. #(Done by MAGS-OS)

-* Examine the rtc.c module, and write a little code in main.c that will display a real-time clock.
+* Examine the rtc.c module, and write a little code in main.c that will display a real-time clock. #(Done by MAGS-OS)

-* Modify the infinite loop in main.c to display a kernel command prompt, and read some commands from the user to do things like show system statistics, display the current time, reboot, etc.
+* Modify the infinite loop in main.c to display a kernel command prompt, and read some commands from the user to do things like show system statistics, display the current time, reboot, etc. #(Done by MAGS-OS)

 * Add some functions for drawing lines and shapes to graphics.c, and then use in main.c to make an interesting status display for your operating system.

-* Modify the console code so that it scrolls the display up when you reach the bottom, rather than clearing and starting over.
+* Modify the console code so that it scrolls the display up when you reach the bottom, rather than clearing and starting over. #(Attempted by MAGS-OS)

 * Try writing to an address somewhere into the (unmapped) user address space above 0x80000000.
 Notice how you get a page fault, and the system halts?